Alan-Rock-GS/GpuScript/README.md

 GpuScript is now a v1.0 released product.
 If you find a bug, create a new [Issue](https://github.com/Alan-Rock-GS/GS/issues).

-The framework is cross-platform using Unity Engine.
-Unity supports numerous platforms, including Windows, Mac, Linux, Dedicated Server, Android, IOS, PS4, PS5, Web, Universal Windows Platform, tvOS, and visionOS
+GpuScript is supported by Unity Engine.
+Unity runs on numerous platforms, including Windows, Mac, Linux, Dedicated Server, Android, IOS, PS4, PS5, Web, Universal Windows Platform, tvOS, and visionOS

 <p align="right">(<a href="#readme-top">back to top</a>)</p>